About LESO-PB

 The LESO-PB has acquired a solid national and international reputation in the academic world through the generation and transfer of advanced scientific knowledge geared to the requirements of the built environment and sustainable development.

-The Laboratory works on the implementation of advanced technology in buildings inspired by living organisms (bio-mimetic approach) and nano science, designs and sets up experimental equipment for renewable energy use (photovoltaics, daylighting, solar thermal design, etc.) and develops building operation strategies that optimise energy use and enhance indoor environment quality and health.
+The Laboratory worked on the implementation of advanced technology in buildings inspired by living organisms (bio-mimetic approach) and nano science, designs and sets up experimental equipment for renewable energy use (photovoltaics, daylighting, solar thermal design, etc.) and develops building operation strategies that optimise energy use and enhance indoor environment quality and health.

 • Intensive use and perception of daylight